open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 ### Background box

+__Tip__ -- The 'Extended template' is a good starting point for many experiments.
+It already contains the basic structure of a trial-based experiment.

+__Tip__ -- You can click on the '?' icons to get context-sensitive help.

+__Tip__ -- Save (Control+S or the 'Save' button from the main tool bar) your experiment often!
+In the unfortunate (and unlikely) event of data loss, you will often be able to recover your work from the back-ups that are created automatically, by default, every 10 minutes (Menu → Tools → Open backup folder).

 __Tip__ -- Deleted items are still available in the 'Unused items' bin, until you select 'Permanently delete unused items' in the 'Unused items' tab.
 You can re-add deleted items to a `sequence` using the 'Append existing item' button (%FigAppendExisting).

+__Tip__ -- %FigExperimentStructure schematically shows the structure of the experiment that you will create.
+If you get confused during the tutorial, you can refer to %FigExperimentStructure to see where you are.

+%--
+figure:
+ id: FigExperimentStructure
+ source: experiment-structure.png
+ caption: "A schematic representation of the structure of the 'Gaze cuing' experiment.
+The item types are in bold face, item names in regular face."
+--%

 </div>